 The surgeons at North Orlando Surgical Group have a combined total of 45 years of experience offering surgical services to the community.
 We pride ourselves on providing the least invasive, innovative surgical techniques in an environment focused on quality care and exemplary customer service.
 Our physicians have performed thousands of hernia repairs with a very low complication rate.
 We recognize that surgery is a frightening proposition and we pride ourselves in assuring confidence in our abilities while getting you through the process with caring and compassion.

-Peripheral Arterial Disease is a disease in which plaque builds up in the arteries that carry blood to the head, organs and limbs.
+Peripheral Arterial Disease is a vascular disease in which plaque builds up in the arteries that carry blood to the head, organs and limbs.
 Plaque is made up of fat, cholesterol, calcium, fibrous tissue and other substances in the blood.
 Peripheral Arterial Disease or PAD is a very common condition affecting 12–20 percent of Americans age 65 and older although it can happen to anyone regardless of their age.

 When plaque builds up in the bodies arteries, the condition is called atherosclerosis.
 Over time, plaque can harden and narrow the arteries.
 This limits the flow of oxygen rich blood to your organs and other parts of your body.
 Peripheral Arterial Disease usually affects the arteries in the legs but it can also affect the arteries that carry blood from your heart to your head, arms, kidneys and stomach.
 This can become a serious condition when left undiagnosed or untreated.